What is Controlled Substances and Alcohol Testing (CSAT)?

 – random testing.

-A refusal to submit to a test is a positive test result.
+A refusal to submit to testing is a positive test result.

 Controlled substances include marijuana, amphetamines, cocaine, opiates and PCP (Phencyclidine).
 Alcohol, while generally legal, must not be consumed while or within 4 hours prior to driving a commercial vehicle.